facebookresearch/Non-adversarialTranslation/README.md

 All hyper-parameter choices may be modified in the params.py file.
 The optimal number of processes should be set in accordance with the specific system configuration.

+Reducing the number of icp_runs (params.n_icp_runs) will reduce run-time.
 In the case that no good initialization is found, increase the number of icp runs (params.n_icp_runs).

+## Credit
 Credit to Adam Polyak for significantly speeding up the code.

 ## License
 This project is CC-BY-NC-licensed.

+## Changelog
+10-dec-2018: Fixed bug in eval.py - results are now in-line with paper on non-european languages